Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Orbital mechanics in Schwarzschild-de Sitter spacetime

-The shifted ISCO can now be obtained by examining the circular limit, $e\rightarrow0$, of the separatrix equation (equation \eqref{eq:sdsseparatrix}).
+The shifted ISCO can now be obtained by examining the circular limit, $e\rightarrow0$, of the separatrix equation (Eq. \eqref{eq:sdsseparatrix}).
 This transforms the separatrix to $(p-6) (1836 \lambda-1)+1944 \lambda=0$, leading to the shifted ISCO,

-This means that a compact object orbiting circularly a $M=10^{6}M_{\odot}$ SMBH under a $\lambda=10^{-6}$ de Sitter spacetime are unstable and might plunge at an additional distance of $p<\mathcal{O}(10^3)$ km from the black hole.
-For a realistic $\Lambda=10^{-50}$ the additional distance of plunge is $10^{-29}$ km for circular orbits, but could reach as high as $10^{-26}$ km for highly eccentric orbits of $e=0.99$.
-This is a negligible effect for a realistic cosmological constant value.
-We also derive an outermost stable circular orbit (OSCO), $p_{OSCO}$ from equation \eqref{eq:outersep} by setting $e\rightarrow0$, leading to:
+This means that a compact object orbiting circularly a $M=10^{6}M_{\odot}$ SMBH under a $\lambda=10^{-6}$ SdS spacetime are unstable and might plunge at an additional distance of $p<\mathcal{O}(10^3)$ km from the black hole.
+We also derive an outermost stable circular orbit (OSCO), $p_{\text{OSCO}}$ from Eq. \eqref{eq:outersep} by setting $e\rightarrow0$, leading to: